Apple’s iOS 13 is coming to iPhones within days – here are all the new software features

 iOS 13 – Performance

-iOS 12 placed a heavy emphasis on performance, and Apple isn’t resting on its laurels anytime soon – Craig Federighi stated that iOS 13 has been designed to “make everything faster, top to bottom”.
-But what does that actually mean?
+iOS 12 placed a heavy emphasis on performance, but Apple isn’t complacently resting on its laurels – Craig Federighi stated that iOS 13 has been designed to “make everything faster, top to bottom”.
+So what does that mean in practice?

 Firstly, quicker unlock times.
-Face ID was never as snappy as older iPhones’ capacitive fingerprint sensor-based Touch ID authentication, but according to Apple’s numbers it should function up to 30% faster on iOS 13.
+Face ID was never as snappy as older iPhones’ capacitive fingerprint sensor-based Touch ID authentication, so according to Apple’s numbers it has been fine-tuned to function up to 30% faster on iOS 13.

-Beyond that, Apple has also restructured the way apps download and update, resulting in 50 percent smaller download file sizes and up to 60 percent smaller app updates.
-What’s more, apps themselves are going to be able to open twice as quickly, thanks to this new packaging system.
+Secondly, Apple has also restructured the way apps download and update, which will result in 50 percent smaller download file sizes and up to 60 percent smaller app updates.
+What’s more, the apps themselves are going to be able to open twice as quickly thanks to this new packaging system.

 iOS 13 – Memoji and messages